RULES FOR THE SUBMISSION OF SCIENTIFIC ARTICLES

 2. Abstract in Russian can be compact (fit into one paragraph, the volume up to 600 characters).

 3. The main significance in the light of the new standards is the English-language abstract.
 It should be sufficiently explicit and detailed (average volume - 250-300 words), written in competent English using a special English-language terminology.
 Categorically should be avoided the use of general, meaningless words, only increasing the volume, but not contributing to the disclosure of the content of the article.
 The English-language abstract should be original, i.e. the tracing-paper (literal translation) of the short Russian-language annotation is inadmissible.

 Requirements to the text structure of the article

 The overwhelming majority of international scientific journals accept the structure of an article describing the results of a study consisting of the following main sections: introduction, methods (materials and methods), results and discussion, conclusions (summary).

 The editorial board of our journal adheres to these requirements, but also accepts a different structure according to the specifics of a particular article, subject to a limited volume and a clear naming of the sections.

 Rules for reviewing and publishing scientific articles

-All articles submitted to the editorial body of the magazine are subject to scientific review and editing.
-The reviewer is appointed by the editor-in-chief or his deputy among the leading scientists in the field who are members of the editorial board or the editorial body of the magazine (if necessary, scholars of other core research organizations and higher educational institutions may be invited for reviewing).
+All articles submitted to the editorial body of the journal are subject to scientific review and editing.
+The reviewer is appointed by the editor-in-chief or his deputy among the leading scientists in the field who are members of the editorial board or the editorial body of the journal (if necessary, scholars of other core research organizations and higher educational institutions may be invited for reviewing).

 © 2011-2018 The Arctic: ecology and economy